pink-gorilla/webly/README.md

 ```

-The demo runs a webserver on port 8080 with shadow-cljs "watch" mode.
+The demo runs a webserver on port 8080.

 A simple demo is on [Webly Github Pages](https://pink-gorilla.github.io/webly/)